MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/get-bitlockervolume.md

 KeyProtector         : {RecoveryPassword, Tpm}
 ```

-This command lists all Bitlocker related attributes for C drive.
+This command lists all BitLocker related attributes for C drive.

 ## PARAMETERS